imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 categories: testing
 ---

+In the previous article we answered the question of "[Do we need more tests?]({{ site.baseurl }}{% link _posts/testing/2022-01-18-we-need-more-tests.md %})".
+We came across the conclusion of what test quality matters more than quantity.

+In this article, we are going to ...

 Classical and London Schools of unit testing.
 Unit Test:
 - Verify a small piece of code.
-- Does it quickly.
+- Do it quickly.
-- Does in an isolated manner.
+- Do in an isolated manner.
 (London vs classic)

 The London take
 If a class has a dependency on another class, or several classes, you need to replace all such dependencies with test doubles.